Hybrid work was supposed to improve inclusivity.

 If you want an engaged, inclusive workforce, it’s time to think carefully about who really gets seen, heard, and recognized in your team.

-Understanding Digital Inclusion in Hybrid Work
+What is Digital Inclusion in Hybrid Work?

 People hear digital inclusion and think software, licenses, logins.
 Whether everyone can get into the same meeting link.
 That’s just the basics.